-(1) possess the experience and leadership qualities that are necessary to manage the laboratory appropriately and to ensure safe and effective delivery of catheterization services to pediatric patients; and
+(1) Possess the experience and leadership qualities that are necessary to manage the laboratory appropriately and to ensure safe and effective delivery of catheterization services to pediatric patients; and

 (2) The medical director shall actively perform pediatric cardiac catheterization procedures at the hospital where he or she is the medical director.

-(C) The provider of a pediatric cardiac catheterization service shall have at least two licensed physicians credentialed to provide pediatric cardiac catheterization services on staff who are knowledgeable of the laboratory's protocols and equipment by providing pediatric cardiac catheterization services at the hospital.
+(C) Each provider of a pediatric cardiac catheterization service shall have at least two licensed physicians credentialed to provide pediatric cardiac catheterization services on staff who are knowledgeable of the laboratory's protocols and equipment by providing pediatric cardiac catheterization services at the hospital.
 Only physicians appropriately credentialed to provide pediatric cardiac catheterization services may be the primary operator of a pediatric cardiac catheterization procedure.

 (D) At a minimum, all physicians who perform pediatric cardiac catheterization procedures shall be: